Supporting Cast

 Occupation: Adventurer, Agent of Order

-Hair color: blond
+Hair color: platinum blond

 Eye color: blue